lucas-varela/Bodiless-JS/packages/cx-elements/doc/CX_SiteTypography.md

 ## Step 2: Font Size & Line Heights

-The CanvasX Design has defined the following [font sizes](https://xd.adobe.com/view/fd6e4dde-2ecf-480a-aaaf-f5043cb04bf0-a83d/screen/d0c37949-f384-4a14-ad34-011d39ef62ba/specs/), and they have been converted into the REM point system using base 16.
+The CanvasX Design System has defined the following [font sizes](https://xd.adobe.com/view/fd6e4dde-2ecf-480a-aaaf-f5043cb04bf0-a83d/screen/d0c37949-f384-4a14-ad34-011d39ef62ba/specs/), and they have been converted into the REM point system using base 16.